-Jacques Loeb Centre for the History and Philosophy of the Life Sciences at Ben-Gurion University of the Negev offers fellowships to PhD and post-doctoral students as well as support for visiting research students and scholars to participate in the following project:
+The Jacques Loeb Centre for History and Philosophy of, and Critical Dialogues in, the Life Sciences at Ben-Gurion University of the Negev offers fellowships to PhD and post-doctoral students to participate in the following project:

 Intellectual history and epistemology of modern structural and informational biology